WebOfTrustInfo/code-of-conduct/code_of_conduct_long.md

 ### Anonymous Report

-You can make an anonymous report here [Wufoo form].
-This DOES NOT require an email address to submit.
+You can make an anonymous report by using an [Anonymous Emailing Service](https://anonymousemail.me/) and sending an email to [concerns@weboftrust.info](mailto:concerns@weboftrust.info).
+This DOES NOT require an email address to submit, fill in a fake email in the form.

 We can't follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.